-MTB manages credit risk through a robust process that enables the bank to proactively manage its loan portfolio in order to minimize losses, and earn an acceptable level of return for shareholders.
+MTB managers credit risk through a robust process that enables the bank to proactively manage its loan portfolio in order to minimize losses, and earn an acceptable level of return for shareholders.

 MTB's Credit Policy Manual (CPM), approved by the Board of Directors, defines organizational structure, roles and responsibilities and processes whereby credit risks can be identified, quantified, and managed.
 Credit instruction manuals address regulatory issues and establish control points.
-MTB Credit approvals are based on Product Program Guidelines (PPG) that clearly specifies all conceivable aspects including eligibility of the borrower, requirement of paper/information/documents, borrower's stake and all other related issues of the borrowing.
-The credit policy encompasses all operational issues of credit right from, selection of borrower to the ultimate recovery including transfer process of delinquent account and treatment of slow overdue accounts, SMA or classified loan accounts.
-MTB manages credit risk through continuous measuring and monitoring of risks at obligor (borrower) levels and portfolio level and follows the Bangladesh Bank prescribed Credit Risk Grading Model (CRGM), and has developed a credit appraisal/approval process.
-The CRGM captures quantitative and qualitative issues related to management risk, business risk, industry risk, financial risk, and project risk, and transaction-specific credit features, while assessing the overall grading of a borrower.
+MTB Credit approvals clearly specifies all conceivable aspects including eligibility of the borrower, requirement of paper/information/documents, borrower's stake and all other related issues related to borrowing.
+The credit policy encompasses all operational issues of credit right from selection of borrower to the ultimate recovery including transfer process of delinquent account and treatment of slow overdue accounts, SMA or classified loan accounts.
+MTB manages credit risk through continuous measuring and monitoring of risks at obligor (borrower) levels and portfolio level and follows Bangladesh Bank prescribed Credit Risk Grading (CRG) model, and has developed a credit appraisal/approval process.
+The CRG model captures quantitative and qualitative issues related to management risk, business risk/industry risk, financial risk, security risk and relationship risk while assessing the overall grading of borrowers.
 External credit ratings of our clients are also being done.
-Till date MTB's total rated clients are 282 which was only 68 in 2012.
-Credit approval direction has also been given to various tiers for ensuring good governance, quick lending approvals and better control.
+Till date MTB's total number of rated clients is 656, which was 282 in 2013.
+For ensuring smooth and quality credit operations; good governance, quick approvals, better control, and making safe and secured lending has been emphasized.

-c.
+b.
 Loan Classification

-All the loans and advances are grouped into four categories for the purpose of classification, which are; (i) Continuous Loan (ii) Demand Loan (iii) Fixed Term Loan and (iv) Short-term Agricultural and Micro-Credit
+All the loans and advances are grouped into four categories for the purpose of classification, which are; (i) Continuous Loan (ii) Demand Loan (iii) Fixed Term Loan and (iv) Short-term Agricultural and Micro-Credit.